Eazhaiyin Sirippil: Plot

-Later, Ganesh saves enough money to treat her, and Thulasi is back to normal.
-Kausalya finds out that Ganesh has organized a marriage and rushes to save her love.
+Kausalya finds out that Ganesh has organised a marriage and rushes to save her love.
 She imagines whether Ganesh will marry her, Roja, or Thulasi.
 However, it is seen that the wedding is for Thulasi, and that Inspector has changed into a good man.
 When Thulasi's sister-in-law is unable to perform rites as she is a widow, Ganesh marries her, and then the duo performs the rites for Thulasi as brother and sister-in-law.

-Later, the bus owner gifts Ganesh a brand new bus and tells him that he is also an owner, to which Ganesh replies that he is still a worker in heart.
+Later, the bus owner gifts Ganesh a brand new bus and tells him that he is also an owner, to which Ganesh replies that he is still a worker at heart.